Plain English

 Market Breadth

-Market breadth measures how many stocks are participating in a market move—basically, whether gains or losses are spread…
+Market breadth measures how many stocks are participating in a market move—whether most stocks are going up or down toge…

 Nonfarm Payrolls (NFP)